Skiruba08/patient_simulation/README.md

   language: 'en'
 ```

-The configuration also supports optional streaming and voice-cloning settings.
+The configuration also supports optional streaming and voice settings.

 ## LLM Configuration

-LLM settings are stored in the configuration file using placeholders:
+LLM settings can be configured locally using placeholders such as:

 ```yaml
 llm: